Java 21 · Project Loom · Spring Boot 3.2+

 Enters synchronized

-Acquires synchronized monitor lock
+Acquires synchronized lock

 Blocking I/O inside